bdaire/bdaire.github.io/research_chart_example_4.md

 <br><br><br><br>
 <p><u>Step 3: Calculating the new power delivered</u></p>
 <br><br>
-The power delivered at the new operating point, obtained by adding the series reactance \(L_0\), can be calculated as:
+The power delivered at the new operating point, obtained by adding the series inductance \(L_0\), can be calculated as:
 <p style="text-align: center;">
   \[
 P=0.14\cdot 2\pi\cdot 1\cdot 10^6\cdot 2\cdot 10^{-9}\cdot 50^2=4.4\ \text{W}